-- Cranberry Walnut Scones – sprinkle 1/4 cup of chopped over the top of scones after icing.
+- Cranberry Walnut Scones – sprinkle 1/4 cup chopped over the top of the scones after icing.

-- Lemon Cranberry Scones – use 1 Tbsp lemon zest and/or lemon extract in place of almond extract.
+- Lemon Cranberry Scones – use 1 Tbsp lemon zest and lemon extract instead of almond extract.

-- Cranberry Orange Scones – use 1 Tbsp orange zest and/or orange extract in place of almond extract.
+- Cranberry Orange Scones – use 1 Tbsp orange zest and orange extract instead of almond extract.

 Because the fat in the heavy cream is essential for creating a perfectly soft, flaky scone, I do not recommend that you substitute with milk or half & half.

-You want to use self-rising flour because it already contains ingredients necessary to make the scones rise.
-If you want to use all purpose flour, you’ll need to add baking powder and salt to the recipe.
+You want to use self-rising flour because it contains ingredients necessary to make the scones rise.
+If you want to use all-purpose flour, you’ll need to add baking powder and salt to the recipe.

 Check out this Easy 3 Ingredient Biscuits post for more details!

 Here’s the Best Cranberry Almond Scones Recipe